Problem of Hell: Free will

-An example from popular culture can be found in the graphic novel series The Sandman.
-In it, souls go to Hell because they believe that they deserve to, rather than being condemned to it by God or Satan.
+Popular culture, for instance, the graphic novel series The Sandman, sometimes proposes the idea that souls go to Hell because they believe that they deserve to, rather than being condemned to it by God or Satan.

 Universal reconciliation

 Universal reconciliation is the doctrine or belief of some Christians that all will eventually receive salvation because of the love and mercy of God.
 Universal reconciliation does not commit one to the position that one can be saved apart from Christ.
 It only commits one to the position that all will eventually be saved through Christ.
 Neither does universal reconciliation commit one to the position that there is no Hell or damnation—Hell can well be the consuming fire through which Christ refines those who turn from him (Matthew 3:11).
 Universal reconciliation only claims that one day Death and Hades themselves will be destroyed and all immortal souls will be reconciled to Him.

 It was traditionally claimed by some western scholars such as the Universalist historian George T. Knight (1911) and Pierre Batiffol (English translation 1914) that a form of universal salvation could be found among some theologians in early Christianity.
 Origen interpreted the New Testament's reference (Acts 3:21) to a "restoration of all things", (Greek: apocatastasis of all things), as meaning that sinners might be restored to God and released from Hell, returning the universe to a state identical to its pure beginnings.
 This theory of apocatastasis could be easily interpreted to imply that even devils would be saved, as was the case during the later Origenist controversies.
-Some Greek Orthodox scholars do not count Gregory of Nyssa (AD 331–395) as a believer in Universal Salvation, although many do, given that multiple passages in his writings appear to explicitly affirm apocatastasis.
+Some Greek Orthodox scholars do not count Gregory of Nyssa (AD 331–395) as a believer in Universal Salvation, although some do, given that multiple passages in his writings appear to explicitly affirm apocatastasis.

 In the 17th century, a belief in Christian universalism appeared in England and traveled over to what has become the present-day US Christian Universalists such as Hosea Ballou argued that Jesus taught Universalist principles including universal reconciliation and the divine origin and destiny of all souls.
 Ballou also argued that some Universalist principles were taught or foreshadowed in the Old Testament.
 Critics of universalism maintain that the Bible does not teach universal salvation, while proponents insist that it does.